Skip to the content.

 Contact Information and Contributing

-Please submit bugs reports, feature requests, contributions and similar to the GitHub issue tracker.
+Submit bug reports, feature requests, or contributions to the GitHub issue tracker.

-Up-to-date information is available at: https://mmottl.github.io/pomap
+Find up-to-date information at: https://mmottl.github.io/pomap